bulletnet666/Python-Paint/README.md

-thx for opening this file.
+thx for opening this file
-so this paint is beta.
+so this paint is beta
 btw here info about every thing:
 Info:
     Cursor: